20 Types of Figures of Speech, With Definitions and Examples

 • She’s as old as the hills.

-Euphemism is the usage of a mild word in substitution of something that is more explicit or harsh when referring to something unfavourable or unpleasant.
+Euphemism is the usage of a mild word in substitution of something more explicit or harsh when referring to something unfavorable or unpleasant.
 Some examples of its usage include:

 • This mall has good facilities for differently-abled people